commentary Romans 15

 The Apostle closes this epistle with five fervent prayers for the church in Rome, invoking the power of God to work effectively in them and on their behalf.
 These prayers (five is the number of grace) depict the full goodness of God’s character in His actions to benefit Man.

-- he prays that the God of patience and consolation might bring them to full unity and oneness of mind (v5-6)
+• he prays that the God of patience and consolation might bring them to full unity and oneness of mind (v5-6)

-- he prays that Jews and Gentiles together might glorify God for His mercy and truth (v8-9)
+• he prays that Jews and Gentiles together might glorify God for His mercy and truth (v8-9)

-- he prays that the God of hope would fill them with all joy, peace, goodness and knowledge (v13-14)
+• he prays that the God of hope would fill them with all joy, peace, goodness and knowledge (v13-14)

-- he prays that the God of peace would be with them (v33)
+• he prays that the God of peace would be with them (v33)

-- he prays that the only wise, everlasting God of power might establish them in the truth of Jesus Christ for the obedience of faith (Rom 16:25-27).
+• he prays that the only wise, everlasting God of power might establish them in the truth of Jesus Christ for the obedience of faith (Rom 16:25-27).

-Believing in God cannot fail to bring joy and peace to the soul, for deeper understanding of God’s love and goodness increases the Christian’s confidence and faith in the God of hope.
+Believing in God cannot fail to bring joy and peace to the soul, for deeper understanding of God’s love and goodness works to increase the Christian’s confidence and faith in the God of hope.
 This is spiritual growth by stages (see Rom 5:2-5) and the result is a hope that is solid, sure and abounding (Heb 6:19).
 Not just a general attitude of hope, but a specific hope; the hope of eternal life (Tit 3:7).
 Hope is one of the great three (1Cor 13:13) and is the immediate basis for perseverance in the faith unto salvation (Rom 8:24-25).

 14 And I myself also am persuaded of you, my brethren, that ye also are full of goodness, filled with all knowledge, able also to admonish one another.
 15 Nevertheless, brethren, I have written the more boldly unto you in some sort, as putting you in mind, because of the grace that is given to me of God, 16 That I should be the minister of Jesus Christ to the Gentiles, ministering the gospel of God, that the offering up of the Gentiles might be acceptable, being sanctified by the Holy Ghost.
 17 I have therefore whereof I may glory through Jesus Christ in those things which pertain to God.
 18 For I will not dare to speak of any of those things which Christ hath not wrought by me, to make the Gentiles obedient, by word and deed,